cerule7/LambdaGators/README.md

 We would like to acknowledge Bret Victor for [the initial concept.](http://worrydream.com/AlligatorEggs/) This is the same source that Professor Ames used in class.
 As well, we would like to thank Silas Gyger for his open source [Pygame_TextInput.py module.](https://github.com/Nearoo/pygame-text-input)

 ## Getting Started ##
-There are two ways to install our project: downloading the executable or downloading the repository and running FILENAME.
+Start by downloading the repository and running LambdaGators.py.

-Prequisites for running the FILENAME are provided below.
+Prequisites for running the LambdaGators.py are provided below.

 ### Prerequisites ###
-The libraries our project uses are
+The libraries our project uses are:

 [Pygame](https://www.pygame.org/)